 The 7-step recipe for writing a winning book proposal

 For many writers, getting your own book published is the pinnacle of a successful literary career.
 It’s far from easy, as the publishing industry is a mysterious, unforgiving realm ready to shatter the hopes and dreams of any aspiring author.
 Knowing how to write a proposal template that stands out is essential if you are to get anywhere.

 Of course, this may seem daunting.
-For sure, a book proposal involves more than the average freelance proposals with Bonsai.
+For sure, a book proposal template involves more than the average freelance proposals with Bonsai.
 However, this is a huge part of the journey to becoming a published author.

 Writing a book proposal is just about convincing one person to like your book.
 You don’t need to concern yourself with impressing global audiences just yet.

 Once you learn how to write a book proposal, you’ll soon realize the truth: